Wanting to slow down and make life less stressful and busy? Embracing slow living habits and living a more vintage life can help.

 Slow living also works really well with living a retro lifestyle.
-Without all the technology and hustle culture people of the past seemed too often do a better job of slowing down.
+Without all the technology and hustle culture people of the past seemed too often do a better job of slowing down and living intentionally.

 Tips for Embracing Slow Living